Dales High Way - Skipton to Settle (★★★★★)

 Looking back from Langscar Gate

-Crossing over a minor road at Langscar Gate, the path starts to climb ever upwards, turning left to pass through Grizedales, as it picks up the passage of the Pennine Bridleway route.
+Crossing over a minor road at Langscar Gate, the path starts to climb ever upwards, turning left to pass through Grizedales, as it joins up with the Pennine Bridleway route.

 Malham Tarn in the distance as we meet up with the route of the Pennine Bridleway